-You can make delicious, sweet grilled pineapple without ever having to set foot outdoors or light up a grill.
-Prepare slices or chunks of this nutritious, low-calorie fruit in your oven.
-Grilled pineapple is a tasty accompaniment to baked ham, a delicious side dish with Caribbean-style chicken or pork, or pairs well with dessert crepes and ice cream for a special dessert.
+Grilled pineapple is a tasty accompaniment to baked ham, a delicious side dish with Caribbean-style chicken or pork and pairs well with sweet crepes and ice cream for a special dessert.

 Video of the Day